gvanem/Dump1090/README.md

 displayed.

-An index shows the sample number, where 0 is the sample where the first Mode S peak was found.
-Some additional background noise is also added before the first peak to provide some context.
+An index shows the sample number, where 0 is the sample where the first *Mode S* peak was found.
+Some additional background noise is also shown before the first peak to provide some context.

 To enable debug mode and check what combinations of packets you can